 Dazzling Blue Kale

 Beautiful new purple Lacinato kale.
 The leaves have classic lacinato shape, texture, and flavor, but the coloration is like a Russian Red kale--blue-green with a bright pink midrib and veining.
 More cold-hardy than other lacinatos.
 Who wouldn't want a purple dinosaur in their garden?
-Open Source seed, bred by Hank Keogh.
+Somewhat variable in leaf shape and plant height, which I find helpful for harvesting the size and type I want for a meal.
+An OSSI-pledged Open Source variety, bred by Hank Keogh.
+B. oleracea.
+60 days for full-size plants.
 80 seeds

 Very cold-hardy winter standbys, whose flavor is sweetened by frost.
 Very easy to grow.